thedhanawada/me/index.md

 ### [**JMO Companion**](https://teachingforimpact.org/jmo-companion/){:target="_blank"}
 Dr. Winston	Dzau, **Dhanawada Nirmala Rao**, Dr. Victor Lin  at Teaching for Impact<br>
+The JMO Companion App is a practical and accessible resource designed to address the challenges faced by junior doctors (JMOs) working in busy inpatient settings.
+Our app provides JMOs with optimized resources that are tailored to their needs, with a focus on pragmatic solutions that can be easily accessed and navigated
 <br>Ongoing Project<br>

 ### [**Smartoma**](https://github.com/thedhanawada/docs-public/blob/master/Pitch%20Deck%20-%20BioDesign%20Competition%20.pdf){:target="_blank"}